Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-04-30-docker-compose-digitalocean.markdown

 sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu focal stable"
 ```

-7. This will also update our package database with the Docker packages from the newly added repo.
+7. This will also update your package database with the Docker packages from the newly added repo.
 Make sure you are about to install from the Docker repo instead of the default Ubuntu repo.
 ```sh
 apt-cache policy docker-ce
 ```

-8. You’ll see output like this, although the version number for Docker may be different.
-Notice that docker-ce is not installed, but the candidate for installation is from the Docker repository for Ubuntu 20.04 (focal).
+8. You'll see output similar to this, although the version number for Docker might vary.
+Notice that docker-ce is not installed, yet the candidate for installation originates from the Docker repository for Ubuntu 20.04 (focal).
 ```
 docker-ce:
   Installed: (none)